What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 A Period represents a section of the media timeline.

-• On-demand videos usually have one period
+• On-demand videos usually have one Period.

-• Live streams may have multiple periods
+• Live streams may contain multiple Periods.

 3. AdaptationSet